 Due to synchronization, there is a delay from writing CTRL.SWRST until the reset is complete.
 CTRL.SWRST and STATUS.SYNCBUSY will both be cleared when the reset is complete.

-Value Description
+This bit is not enable-protected.

-0 There is no reset operation ongoing.
+Value Description There is no reset operation ongoing.
+1

-1 The reset operation is ongoing.